About NASDA

 Interested in being a member?

 We can evaluate your dog and discuss which discipline you may have an interest in.
 Please understand that not all dogs will be accepted.
-Appropriate breeds and personalities are a must.
+Appropriate breed(s), personality, and age are a must.
+As it takes about two years of training, it is best to start a puppy or younger dog.
 Common breeds in search and rescue are Labs, German Shepherds, Malinois and a variety of other retrievers and working breeds.
-Our team currently includes Labs, German Shepherds, Flat Coated Retrievers, Malinois, Nova Scotia Duck Tolling Retrivers, Australian Shepherd, and Border Collie.
+Our working teams currently include Labs, German Shepherds, Flat Coated Retrievers, Nova Scotia Duck Tolling Retrivers, an Australian Shepherd, and a Golden Retreiver mix.